kdoeodkdokdkdkdododiieieie/kdoeodkdokdkdkdododiieieie.github.io/clans.md

 Then, go to the `#guilds` channel and join clans.

 ## The Experiment
-You can use Experiments to get access to clan tags and clan discovery feature.
+You can use Experiments to get access to clan tags and the clan discovery feature.

  1. Download [Vencord](https://vencord.dev).
  2. Go to your User Settings